-1) Submission of a document confirming correctness of the bank account number as provided for in the application for subscription in one case only that is being subscription through a bank other than the one with whom the Applicant has his account.

-2) Copy of a valid Power of Attorney duly endorsed by the competent legal authorities in the event the subscription is on behalf of another person.

-3) In case of applications by non-individuals, which are signed by a person in his/her capacity as an authorized signatory, a copy of adequate and valid documentation should be attached.
+- 1. Copy of Applicant's Civil ID / Passport / Commercial Registration certificate, as applicable - 2.
+Submission of a document confirming correctness of the bank account number written in the Application, only if subscription is through a bank other than the one with whom the Applicant has his account. - 3.
+Copy of a valid Power of Attorney duly endorsed by the competent legal authorities in the event the subscription is on behalf of another person. - 4.
+In case of applications by non-individuals, which are signed by a person in his/her capacity as an authorized signatory, a copy of adequate and valid documentation should be attached.